chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_lightweight_file_locations.rst

    * - ``resources/``
      - |cookbook directory resources|

 The naming patterns of lightweight resources and providers are determined by the name of the cookbook and by the name of the files in the ``resources/`` and ``providers/`` sub-directories.
-For example, if a cookbook named ``example`` was downloaded to the |chef| repository, it would be located at ``/cookbooks/example/``.
+For example, if a cookbook named ``example`` was downloaded to the |chef repo|, it would be located at ``/cookbooks/example/``.
 If that cookbook contained two resources and two providers, the following files would be part of the ``resources/`` directory:

 .. list-table::
    :widths: 120 120 120